mcgrathcoutinho/ERCXP/src/token/ERC20/ExplainERC20.md

 ## Introduction

-ERC20 token is used to introduce the notion fungible assets in the Ethereum ecosystem.
+ERC20 token is used to introduce the notion of fungible assets in the Ethereum ecosystem.

 ## Explanation of functions